Keyboard shortcuts

 Build from Source

-Clone the repository and build in release mode:
+Clone the repository and install the release binary locally:

 git clone https://github.com/AeorDB/aeordb.git